omegataupodcast/episode-prep/open/nuclearWeapons.md

 * Now that testing is banned, how are NW developed and evaluated?
-  - Simulate: impact of modern computing on from-scratch development
+  - Simulate: impact of modern computing on from-scratch development How do we know they are accurate?
+Calibration?
   - How is yield calculated without testing?
   - What other parameters are interesting in addition to yield?
     How do you characterize a NW?
+  - I seem to know that the NIF has a role there.

 * Stockpile maintenance
+  - What are the basic limitations to durability?
   - What is being done to maintain the stockpile?
   - How does decay affect reliabilty and safe storage?
-  - I seem to know that the NIF has a role there.

 * Are we still developing new NW today?
   Seems to me the hight of the dev was 1945 to 1980s?
   Not much happened since then.
 Correct?

+* What are the challenges in destroying NWs
+  (e.g., in the context of arms reduction)

 History and Politics
 -------------------------------------------------